datarobot/airflow-provider-datarobot/README.md

 #### `TrainModelOperator`

-Submit a job to the queue to train a model from specific blueprint.
+Submit a job to the queue to train a model from a specific blueprint.

 Returns model training job ID